 - 2. Enter the logical file name in the Logical file name field (this is the path referenced by SQL commands and by DBMaker to reference the data). - 3.
 Enter a Physical File Name by entering a new path into the Physical file name field, or by clicking on The Browse Button ().
 This is the operating system path.
 The maximum length for the physical file name path is 256 characters. - 4.
+If you are running in a Unix environment set the file offset in the Raw Device Offset field. - 5.
 Enter a number of data pages into the Page size box.
 This indicates the number of data pages allocated for the user-defined file.
-The range of values for the number of data pages is between 2 and 524,287 bytes. - 5.
+The range of values for the number of data pages is between 2 and 524,287 bytes. - 6.
 Click OK.
 A new user-defined file will appear in the User Files field.
 The Logical File Name, Physical File name, and number of pages can be changed after the user-defined file has been created.
 Double-clicking on the text allows the user to edit it.
 This is useful if data files are moved within the operating system directory; DBMaker will not recognize a change in the physical file name unless it is specified here.

-6. To delete a user-defined file click Remove.
+7. To delete a user-defined file click Remove.
 DBMaker will no longer recognize the logical file name.